VeryGoodOpenSource/dart_frog/docs/docs/basics/routes.md

 ## Wildcard Routes ♾

 Dart Frog supports wildcard routes.
-For example, if you create a file called `routes/posts/[...page].dart`, then it will be accessible at any path that starts with `/posts/`, with any number of levels, allowing it to called from `/posts/today`, `/posts/features/stared` and so on and so forth.
+For example, if you create a file called `routes/posts/[...page].dart`, then it will be accessible at any path that starts with `/posts/`, with any number of levels, allowing it to called from `/posts/today`, `/posts/features/stared`, and so forth.

-Routing parameters are forwarded to the `onRequest` method as seen below.
+Routing parameters are forwarded to the `onRequest` method as seen below:

 ```dart
 import 'package:dart_frog/dart_frog.dart';